 My mom used to say to me that I was throwing impossible tantrums each time we would end up into the neighborhood toys store.

-Mind you, during the communism time, late ’80ies and even a lot from the ’90ies, in my neighborhood there was only one single store which had books, school supplies and toys.
+Mind you, during the communism time, late ’80ies and even a lot from the ’90ies, in my neighborhood there was only one single store that had books, school supplies and toys.
 And by toys I mean a couple of naked baby dolls, some tiny cars and some building blocks.
 And each time there was new merchandise I was wanting it and screaming my lungs out until I was getting it.

 But it was never about the toys.
 No tantrum is ever about the object itself, the object is just the excuse to finally express the disappointment.
 When a child throws a tantrum is because he/she is overwhelmed by emotions and feels completely disconnected from the parent and maybe from the reality itself.
 Next time just imagine him/her crying and screaming this “Help me, help me!
 Help me calm down, I don’t know what’s wrong with me.
 I don’t want to react like this either, hitting the floor with my fists and legs hurts me and I’m very scared of this.
 I’m so freaking scared and You slap me and spank me and scream at me to shut up? because I’m disturbing or embarrassing you??
 This is what I am in your life?
 A disturbance??”